The Goethe-Institut embarks on a new journey | DW | 16.11.2020

 Read more: Johanna Reich: defending freedom of expression with digital media

-In her professional capacity as an ethnologist, Lentz is accustomed to global travel, and spent years living in Latin America, the US, Australia and Africa.
+In her professional capacity as an ethnologist, Lentz is accustomed to global travel.
+She has spent years living in Latin America, the US, Australia and Africa.

 Most recently, she has been researching the Dagaare people in northern Ghana: "What really appeals to me as an ethnologist is to learn to see my own background through the eyes of others by partaking in experiences in other societies, and in that way, getting to know other world views," she told DW.